Looking to save in 2021?

 Florida is well-known for its blistering, humid summers, which puts a strain on your HVAC system.
 So anything that takes some of the burden off your A/C will save you in the end.

 Heat from the sun enters your home through the roof (more roof = more heat) and settles into your attic, then transfers into the rest of your home.
-But adding a layer of attic insulation can prevent this heat (or cold) from getting into your home in the first place.
+But adding insulation inside your attic can prevent this heat (or cold) from getting into your home in the first place.

 What type of insulation you choose will determine whether you need to call an expert or not.
 You may be able to install cotton batting sheets yourself with a little know-how, but you’ll need to call a pro for spray foam installation.

 Another area where air can escape your home is through windows and doors.
-Yes, even if you caulk and seal them well, heat transfer can occur through the material itself.
+Yes, even if you caulk and apply weather stripping, heat loss can occur through the material itself.

 Modern-day doors and windows have excellent insulating technology which can keep hot air out and cool air in.
 Some windows even block the heat from the sun entirely, meaning you can let that daylight stream in all summer without having to worry about your electric bill.

 Having your doors and windows replaced is definitely an investment, but it’s well worth it if you’re thinking about your home’s resale value.
 HGTV estimates that you can receive up to 80% of your initial investment when you sell.